mainmatter/reStations/README.md

 Example: search stations with `Lisboa` in its name.

-Works with both Portuguese and English versions, and in [other languages](https://github.com/trainline-eu/stations/blob/master/src/main/resources/languages.json) as well
+Works with both Portuguese and English versions, and in other languages as well.
+See [Trainline's data repository](https://github.com/trainline-eu/stations) for the complete list of supported languages.

 ```bash
 curl -X POST -H "Content-Type: application/json" \